 Btw, if you are using a truck, consider buying the best truck gps to find direction when driving.

 If you notice that your heat or AC is not blowing consistently, you may have a problem with your blower.
 When you are running your vehicle and turn the Heat or AC on, it should blow out consistently with the settings you have out it on.
 If not, you need to do some investigating.
-One more way, you can use best obd2 scanner to scan it, maybe it will has some code display.

 If your blower is blowing intermittently, it may be due to a few different reasons.
 It is possible that your wiring is dirty.
 Simply look at them and clean them up if needed.
 It is also possible that your resistor needs to be replaced.
 This is a set of wiring that is part of your car’s HVAC system.
 It is easy to purchase a new one and swap it for the damaged one.